wagnerjfr/mysql-group-replication-binaries-docker/README.md

 # MySQL Group Replication using MySQL binaries and Docker containers
 Setting up Group Replication using MySQL binaries and Docker containers

-#### The MySQL Group Replication feature is a multi-master update anywhere replication plugin  for MySQL with built-in conflict detection and resolution, automatic distributed recovery, and group membership.
+#### The MySQL Group Replication feature is a multi-master update anywhere replication plugin  for MySQL with built-in conflict detection and resolution, automatic distributed recovery and group membership.

 ## References
 1. https://dev.mysql.com/doc/refman/8.0/en/group-replication.html